Manasseh in the Bible

 After this Manasseh built up the outer wall of the City of David on the west side of the Gihon in the valley to the entrance of the Fish Gate and all around the terrace; he made it much higher.
 He placed army officers in all the fortified cities in Judah.

-So Manasseh slept with his fathers, and they buried him in his own house: and Amon his son reigned in his stead.
+So Manasseh slept with his fathers, and they buried him in his own house.
+And Amon his son became king in his place.

-And of the sons of Pahath-moab; Adna, and Chelal, Benaiah, Maaseiah, Mattaniah, Bezalel, and Binnui, and Manasseh.
+and of the sons of Pahath-moab: Adna, Chelal, Benaiah, Maaseiah, Mattaniah, Bezalel, Binnui and Manasseh;

 Gilead is mine, and Manasseh is mine; and Ephraim is the strength of my head; Judah is my law-giver;

-Gilead is mine, and Manasseh is mine; Ephraim also is the strength of mine head; Judah is my lawgiver;
+Gilead is mine, and Manasseh is mine; Ephraim is the strength of my head; Judah is my lawgiver.

 Manasseh, Ephraim; and Ephraim, Manasseh; and they together shall be against Judah.
 For all this his anger is not turned away, but his hand is stretched out still.

-And by the border of Naphtali, from the east side to the west side, a portion for Manasseh.
+And by the border of Naphtali, from the east side unto the west side, Manasseh one.

-And by the border of Manasseh, from the east side to the west side, a portion for Ephraim.
+And by the border of Manasseh, from the east side unto the west side, Ephraim one.

 and Hezekiah became the father of Manasseh, and Manasseh became the father of Amon, and Amon became the father of Josiah,

-twelve thousand from the tribe of Asher, twelve thousand from the tribe of Naphtali, twelve thousand from the tribe of Manasseh,
+of the tribe of Asher twelve thousand, of the tribe of Naphtali twelve thousand, of the tribe of Manasseh twelve thousand,

 Extract Match Search Results...